Five Reasons Athletes Should Practice YogaLearn why stepping into the yoga studio can help you step up your training during the off-season.

-It is common knowledge that stretching prevents injury and enhances range of movement.
-Power yoga strengthens the body while boosting flexibility — many asanas work a variety of joints, tendons and ligaments to achieve full-body flexibility.
+It’s common knowledge that stretching can help prevent injury and help enhance range of movement.
+Power yoga can strengthen the body while boosting flexibility — many asanas work a variety of joints, tendons and ligaments to achieve full-body flexibility.

-Distance runners, cyclists and endurance athletes of all stripes benefit from yoga warmups and cool-downs.
-Slower, restorative yoga practices help relieve muscle tension and soreness.
-Deep breathing calms the body after the adrenaline rush of game day.
+Distance runners, cyclists and endurance athletes of all stripes can benefit from yoga warmups and cool-downs.
+Slower, restorative yoga practices can help relieve muscle tension and soreness.
+Deep breathing can help calm the body after the adrenaline rush of game day.

 5. It Helps Mental Focus